isabella232/BitHeroesS20/blogp3.md

 {this.props.img ? <img src={this.props.img} /> : <img src={notfound} style={{width: '100%'}}/>}
 ```

-checks if there is an existing screenshot to display, and if not, displays a stock `image not found` photo.
+checks if there is an existing screenshot to display, and if not, it displays a stock `image not found` photo.

 ```js
 //Cam.js